|Guide||♦||4 Triplogs||0 Topics|

-Evidence of old mining digs and foundations for an ore mill provide points of interest along a three-quarter-mile interpretive trail which begins and ends at the northeastern end of the Reef Townsite Campground.
+Evidence of old mining digs and foundations for an ore mill provides points of interest along a three-quarter-mile interpretive trail that begins and ends at the Reef Townsite Campground's northeastern end.

 The campground is located on a site that was once occupied by the old mining town of Reef.
 That remote outpost got its name from the nearby Carr Reef, a tall band of quartzite-bearing cliffs that form the Huachuca Mountains' dramatic eastern front.
-Mining activity along the Reef began during the last few years of the nineteenth century and proceeded in fits and starts all the way into the 1950’s.
+Mining activity along the Reef began during the last few years of the nineteenth century and proceeded in fits and starts into the 1950s.

-The property occupied by the mines and the town was returned to public ownership in 1970, and in 1988, the Forest Service constructed a campground on the townsite.
-A number of picnic tables and tent pads were placed within the visible outlines of old cabin foundations.
+The property occupied by mines and town was returned to public ownership in 1970.
+In 1988, the Forest Service constructed a campground on the townsite.
+Several picnic tables and tent pads were placed within the visible outlines of old cabin foundations.

-Many relics of Reef’s mining history, including the remains of the town’s old water system and miscellaneous features, are still visible in and around the campground and the adjacent interpretive trail.
+Many relics of Reef’s mining history, including the remains of the town’s old water system and various features, are still visible in and around the campground and the adjacent interpretive trail.